-The Gaur Brahman live in places in the north and north west of India.
-It has been said that they first came from Haryana.
-They are also called the Adi Gaur.
+Gaur Brahman live in places in the north and north west of India.

-What are Their Lives Like?

 In Himachal Pradesh they live in most parts of that state.

+What Are Their Lives Like?

 They speak Pahari and Hindi and read and write in Tankri and Devanagari.

-The Gaur Brahman work in agriculture and in horticulture.
-Some of what they cultivate are wheat, maize, mustard and sugar cane.
-Some do teaching and other work.
+Gaur Brahman people work in agriculture and in horticulture.
+They cultivate wheat, maize, mustard, and sugar cane.
+Some are teachers.
 Women also work in agriculture.

-What are Their Beliefs?
+What Are Their Needs?

 Singh, K. S., ed.
 "India's Communities A-Z", Oxford University Press, USA 1999